 At a Glance

-When the ambulance was ready, we started campaigning in markets and public places.
-In 2019, we launched the boat ambulance for the people.
-The boat ambulance can reach patients from any of the five unions of the upazila within 24 hours and take them to the nearest headquarters hospital within 20-30 minutes.
-So far, we have served 550+ patients with the ambulance.
+boat ambulance to the public in 2019.
+The boat ambulance has proven its effectiveness by reaching patients within 24 hours in any of the five unions of the Upazila and transporting them to the nearest headquarters hospital within 20-30 minutes.
+To date, we have served over 550+ patients with this life-saving service.